TinyTapeout/tinytapeout-06/projects/tt_um_lisa/docs/info.md

-## What is LISA?
+## LISA Overview?

-It is a Microcontroller built around a custom 8-Bit Little ISA (LISA) microprocessor core.
+LISA is a Microcontroller built around a custom 8-Bit Little ISA (LISA) microprocessor core.
 It includes several standard peripherals that would be found on commercial microcontrollers including timers, GPIO, UARTs and I2C.